Eighonet/parking-research/README.md

 ...
 ```

-`images` folder contains the images of parking lots. `int_markup` folder contains the intersection-level markup of parking lots. `patch_markup` folder contains the patch-level markup of parking lots. `patch_splitted` folder contains the splitted patches of parking lots. `splitted_images` folder contains the splitted images of parking lots. `DATASET_NAME_image_level_markup.json` file contains the image-level markup of parking lots. `busy_ilm_markup.json` and `free_ilm_markup.json` files contain the image-level markup of busy and free parking lots.
+Overall, each dataset's structure can be described as follows:

+- `images` folder contains the images of parking lots;
+- `int_markup` folder contains the intersection-level annotations of parking lots;
+- `patch_markup` folder contains the patch-level annotations of parking lots;
+- `patch_splitted` folder contains the split patches of parking lots;
+- `splitted_images` folder contains the split images of parking lots;
+- `DATASET_NAME_image_level_markup.json` file contains the image-level annotations of parking lots;
+- `busy_ilm_markup.json` and `free_ilm_markup.json` files contain the image-level annotations of free and occupied parking lots.

 # Custom dataset

 All scripts for data preprocessing are located in the `data_preprocessing` folder.

-To preprocess your own dataset you need to create a folder with the name of your dataset and put the images of parking lots in the `images` folder.
-After that you shoud label your dataset, using the widgets from `annotators` folder, instructions for them are located in the `annotators` folder too.
+To preprocess your own dataset, you need to create a folder with the name of your dataset and put the images of parking lots in the `images` folder.
+After that, you should perform the labelling procedure using the widgets from the `annotators` folder.

 # Experiments running

-In this research we propose two approaches to solve the parking lot occupancy detection problem: patch-based classification and intersection-based classification.
+In this study, we explored two approaches to the parking lot occupancy detection problem: patch-based classification and intersection-based classification.

 List of implemented baseline models for patch-based classification:

-Convolution-based models:
+CNN models:

 - ResNet50;
 - MobileNet;